 The Portfolio typically expects to allocate its investments in Underlying ETFs such that 5% of such allocation is invested in Underlying ETFs that invest primarily in fixed-income securities and money market instruments ("Fixed-Income Underlying ETFs") and approximately 95% of such allocation is invested in Underlying ETFs that invest primarily in equity securities of large, medium and small sized companies, and may include other investments such as commodities and commodity futures ("Non-Fixed Income Underlying ETFs").
-However, under normal market conditions, the Portfolio may, from time to time, invest approximately 0-20% of such allocation in Non-Fixed Income Underlying ETFs.
+However, under normal market conditions, the Portfolio may, from time to time, invest approximately 0-20% of such allocation in Fixed-Income Underlying ETFs and 80-100% of such allocation in Non-Fixed Income Underlying ETFs.
 Additional Information on the Portfolio's Investment Strategies can be found in the Portfolio's Prospectus.